Southwest Finland: Sub-regions

+List of municipalities

 Demographics

 As of 2020, Southwest Finland had a population of 481,403, making it the third most populated Finnish region after Uusimaa and Pirkanmaa.
 86.45% speak Finnish, 5.68% Swedish and 7.86% speak other languages, the most common being Russian, Estonian, Arabic, Kurdish and Albanian.

 It has the most summer cottages out of any Finnish region, with 49,000 as of 2012.

 Politics

-Results of the 2019 Finnish parliamentary election in Southwest Finland:
+Results of the 2023 Finnish parliamentary election in Southwest Finland: